stepanenko/javascript-info/PRACTICE/10_react.md

 The `useReducer` hook is a built-in React hook that helps manage complex state logic in a component.
 It is an alternative to `useState` and is particularly useful when dealing with state transitions that involve multiple sub-values or when the next state depends on the previous one.

-Key Features of useReducer:
+Key Features of `useReducer`:
 - **State Management**: Allows managing more complex state logic than useState, making it suitable for applications with multiple related state variables.
 - **Reducer Function**: Based on the Redux pattern, you define a reducer function that takes the current state and an action to return the new state.
 - **Dispatching Actions**: You can dispatch actions to trigger state changes, promoting a clearer flow of state transitions.

-When to Use `useReducer`:
+When to use `useReducer`:
 - **Complex State Logic**: When managing state with complex interactions or multiple sub-values that need to be updated based on different actions.
 - **Performance Optimization**: When passing state down to deeply nested components, since useReducer can help avoid prop drilling by keeping state management localized.
 - **Cleaner Code**: When the logic of state updates is better expressed in a function than in multiple state variables, promoting more readable and maintainable code.

 Q3: Use `useReducer` for managing a counter:
+A3:
 ```jsx
 // Define the initial state
 const initialState = { count: 0 };